LoyolaChicagoBooks/introcs-csharp/rst/monotools.rst

 #.
 As with Mono, you will see a DMG file,
    which you should download and double-click to mount on your desktop.

 #.
-This time, you will see an App for MonoDevelop,
+This time, you will see an App for Xamarin Studio,
    which you can drag and drop into the Applications folder.

 #.
 If the preceding steps were successful, you can launch
-   MonoDevelop by double-clicking the icon in your Applications folder.
+   Xamarin Studio by double-clicking the icon in your Applications folder.
 (You won't know what to do with it yet, but at least you can verify that it launches correctly and then use Command-Q to exit.)